Lauren Hutton: Early life

 Hutton was born Mary Laurence Hutton on November 17, 1943, in Charleston, South Carolina, to Lawrence Bryan Hutton and Minnie (Behrens) Hutton.
-Her father was a native of Mississippi, where he grew up next-door to William Faulkner, and was stationed in England, during World War II when Lauren was born.
+Her father was a native of Oxford, Mississippi, where he grew up next-door to William Faulkner, and was stationed with the U.S. Army Air Corps in England, during World War II when Lauren was born.

 After the war, Hutton's mother divorced her father in 1945, and she relocated to Miami, and later, Tampa, Florida.
 Hutton spent the remainder of her early life in Tampa, not knowing her father, who died June 24, 1956, from a heart attack at age 37.
-He was working as a Farm Editor for The Cotton Trade Journal, living in Shelby, Tennessee with his second wife, Mary Elizabeth (Everette) Hutton.
+He was working as a farm editor for The Cotton Trade Journal, living in Shelby, Tennessee, with his second wife, Mary Elizabeth (Everette) Hutton.
 He is buried at Oxford Memorial Cemetery, in Oxford, Mississippi.
 "Never meeting my father was the most painful thing in my life," Hutton said in 1996.
 "I look just like him and I'm named for him, but all I have are these two books of his letters and drawings from the war.
 The day of my birth he wrote and told me about our ancestors, what he thought was important in the world, what books I should read and what he wanted for me."

-After her mother remarried, Hutton took the surname "Hall", although her stepfather never formally adopted her.
+After her mother remarried in 1949, Hutton took the surname "Hall", although her stepfather never formally adopted her.
 She graduated from Chamberlain High School in Tampa in 1961 and was among the first students to attend the University of South Florida in 1961.
 Hutton later relocated with former Tampa disc jockey Pat Chamburs, a war veteran 19 years her senior who had lost a leg in a kamikaze attack, to New York City, where she worked as a "Bunny" waitress at the Playboy Club, at which time she made her first appearance on camera as a decoy contestant on To Tell The Truth in 1963.
 The pair lived in Europe, the Bahamas and later moved to New Orleans, where she attended Newcomb College, then a coordinate college within Tulane University, and graduated with a Bachelor of Arts degree in 1964.